TL;DR, the short version:

 Contingency fund (on top of scheduled maintenance):

 Total for a well-maintained San Diego home: $4,000–$9,000/year, depending on age, size, and proximity to the coast.
-That’s the gap between the common 1% rule and what the research actually supports.
+That’s the gap between the common 1% rule and what an older coastal home actually needs.

 Frequently asked questions

 Is the 1% rule accurate for San Diego maintenance budgeting?
 Not for most San Diego homeowners.
-The 1% rule was derived from national averages at lower home price points.
-NAHB data puts realistic maintenance spending at 1–4% of home value.
-For San Diego’s older housing stock in coastal and near-coastal areas, 1.5–2.5% is a more realistic planning figure.
-At the city’s median home value of ~$910,000, that’s $13,650–$22,750 per year.
+The 1% rule reflects national averages at lower home price points.
+A more realistic rule-of-thumb range is 1 to 4% of home value.
+For San Diego’s older housing stock in coastal and near-coastal areas, 1.5 to 2.5% is a sensible planning figure.
+At the city’s median home value of around $910,000, that’s roughly $13,650 to $22,750 per year.

 What’s the most expensive mistake San Diego homeowners make on home maintenance?
 Deferring caulking and sealing at water-adjacent locations.
-The Harvard Joint Center’s data shows water-related deferred maintenance produces the highest ratio of eventual repair cost to prevention cost.
-In San Diego, the marine layer and UV combination accelerates caulk deterioration — an annual inspection at exterior windows, door frames, and roof penetrations is the highest-ROI maintenance task for most homes.
+Water-related deferred maintenance produces the highest ratio of eventual repair cost to prevention cost.
+In San Diego, the marine layer and UV combination accelerates caulk deterioration, so an annual inspection at exterior windows, door frames, and roof penetrations is the highest-ROI maintenance task for most homes.

 Does Fix Pro San Diego do scheduled maintenance visits?
 Yes.
-We offer flat-rate maintenance visits that cover inspection and minor repairs in a single trip — caulking touchups, door adjustment, minor carpentry repairs, and a documented condition assessment.
-Call (858) 808-6055 to schedule.
+We offer flat-rate maintenance visits that cover inspection and minor repairs in a single trip, caulking touchups, door adjustment, minor carpentry repairs, and a documented condition assessment.
+Call (858) 925-5546 to schedule.

 Putting together your maintenance list?
 Our home maintenance checklist walks through the full annual inspection by category.
 For specific repair costs, see our deck repair cost guide and drywall repair cost guide.
-Fix Pro San Diego serves all of San Diego County — call (858) 808-6055 to schedule a maintenance visit.
+Fix Pro San Diego handles the full range, from drywall repair to general home repairs, across all of San Diego County.
+Call (858) 925-5546 to schedule a maintenance visit.